maxmarcon/stockwatch/README.md

 * Yarn and NPM
 * Docker

-After having cloned the repository and gotten a token, do the following:
+After having cloned the repository and obtained an API token, do the following:

 * Run: `./bin/bundle`
 * Run: `yarn`